William Wulf

-William Allan Wulf (December 8, 1939 - March 10, 2023) was a computer scientist notable for his work in programming languages and compilers.
+William Allan Wulf (December 8, 1939 – March 10, 2023) was an American computer scientist notable for his work in programming languages and compilers.

-Personal Life and Education
+Early life and education

-Born in Chicago, Wulf attended the University of Illinois Urbana-Champaign, receiving a Bachelor of Science (B.S.) in engineering physics in 1961 and an Master of Science (M.S.) in electrical engineering in 1963.
+Born in Chicago, Wulf attended the University of Illinois Urbana–Champaign, receiving a Bachelor of Science (B.S.) in engineering physics in 1961 and a Master of Science (M.S.) in electrical engineering in 1963.
 He then achieved the first Doctor of Philosophy (Ph.D.) in computer science from the University of Virginia in 1968.